oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/introduction/introduction.md

 In this workshop, you will learn how to:

-* Setup an image library in Object Storage
+* Setup an image library in Object Storage.
-* Create a dataset and label images from image library in Data Labeling service
+* Create a dataset and label images from image library using Data Labeling service.
-* Train a custom model using OCI Vision for image classification
+* Train a custom model using OCI Vision for image classification.
-* Register and deploy OCI Vision based machine learning model in Oracle Analytics
+* Register and deploy OCI Vision based machine learning model in Oracle Analytics.

 ### Prerequisites